Pastitas/mitosis/README.md

 # Mitosis Keyboard Firmware
-Firmware for Nordic MCUs used in the Mitosis Keyboard, contains precompiled .hex files, as well as sources buildable with the Nordic SDK
+Firmware for Nordic MCUs used in the Mitosis Keyboard, contains precompiled .hex files, as well as sources buildable with the Nordic SDK.

+**After flashing the keyboard, remove the battery for a few seconds before putting it back.
+If you don't, the keyboard will be left in debug mode and it will consume 1mA more than necessary.**

 ## Install dependencies